-The course design allows for a certain degree of flexibility, for example to reduce the number of courses in case of shorter semesters, or for a clearer focus on only some of the aspects.
-Teachers may decide to organize the course without the panel discussion and / or the workshop on developing a cross-border collaborative mindset.
+The course design allows for a certain degree flexibility, for example to reduce the number of courses in case of shorter semesters, or for a clearer focus on only some

 Teaching methods

 This course is suitable for a blended learning approach.
 Ideally, the e-learning materials are used for a flipped classroom set-up, i.e. students work through the sessions and hand in their answers to the deepening "food for thought questions" before class.
 In class, students are encouraged to participate actively in discussion rounds and group works.
 An important component of the course is the involvement of practitioners who are experienced in different fields of international reporting and are willing to share their experiences.